xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 ---
 {% include toc icon="table" title="Cisco 8000 Disk Encryption" %}

 **Note:** Disk encryption is now enabled by default on all Cisco 8000 routers since IOS-XR 25.2.1, without possibility to disable it.
+While the technical content of the article below remains valid, the procedure described only applies for pre IOS-XR 25.2.1 releases.
+Starting IOS-XR 25.2.1 and onward, there is no more configuration needed to enable disk encryption.
 {: .notice--info}

 # Introduction